Personal Line of CreditGet Started

 What is a Credit Limit?

 A credit limit is the maximum amount of funds that you’re able to draw.
-If you’ve been approved for a $1,000 credit limit, the most you’ll be able to draw at one time would be $1,000.
+If you’ve been approved for a $1,000 credit limit, the most you’ll be able to draw at one time would be $1,000, depending on how much you have available of course.
 You can draw any amount of money up to your credit limit, as long as you have available credit.